Please try searching something.

 Before you start enabling this payment method, make sure that your DECTA account manager has given you the Zimpler permission.
 Zimpler logo files are available upon request from our support team.

-Please note that DECTA will delete all KYC data from the payment objects, except zimpler_user_id
+Please note that DECTA will delete all KYC data from the payment objects, except zimpler_user_id and country, after 30 days.

 Markets